Rathersilly/gauntlet_attempt/DEVLOG_slash_TODO.md

-#TODO - actually its turned into more of a log
+#TODO - actually its turned into more of a devlog

 ##5/8/21
 Adding new ents is a mess - but it's already solved wrt icemissile.